umbane/carbon-project/README.md

 A `Data Output Port specification` ([docs/electricity_meter_data_spec.md](docs/electricity_meter_data_spec.md)) is proposed to facilitate data acquisition for the Chainlink oracle.

-A method of scraping data from the current metering system utilising ESP32 & MPEG is also proposed.
+A [method of scraping data from the current metering system](docs/prepaid_meter_data_acquisition.md) utilising ESP32 & MPEG is also proposed.

 ## Polygon Network Refactoring

-Refactoring this project to the Polygon network would involve recompiling the contracts for the Polygon network and deploying them to a Polygon-compatible RPC endpoint.
+Refactoring this project to the Polygon network involved recompiling the [contracts for the Polygon network](polygon-contracts/) and deploying them to a Polygon-compatible RPC endpoint.
 Key considerations include:

 * **Gas Costs:**  Gas costs on Polygon are generally lower than on Ethereum, potentially reducing transaction fees.
 * **Network Compatibility:** Ensure compatibility with Polygon-specific tools and libraries.